BigPolarBear1/Factorization/README.md

 After that, I am headed to Greenland to fight the incoming American invasion with my armies of polar bears, hahaha.
 Get fckt losers.

 It is funny, in these last 6 months, only my Chinese friend has been trying to help me out and showed respect.
 I enjoyed talking to my Chinese friend, it made these last 6 months a little less desperate and lonely.. to feel like atleast someone still valued my work and my legacy.
 I think I would have loved to see China and meet the people there.
 Alas time is running out and moves have to be made now.
 Good luck.

+All I wanted was some god damn respect.